harmony-one/h/progress/philipp-petzka.md

+2025-01-18 Sat: The last two weeks were occupied by testing the Harmony Yield Enhancer, planning the next steps for the product, and preparing a marketing strategy for its launch.
+I curated a list of KOLs focussing on yield farming and DeFi that I can contact at launch.
+I prepared content to promote boostDAI strategies on the Harmony Twitter account.

+After launch, cross-chain deposits and 1-click deposits with any asset from any chain should be possible.
+I am currently talking with Across as a partner to enable those features.

+In general, a broader audience outside of the current Harmony community needs to be reached.
+I had a discussion with Zi about potential cross-community marketing, especially non-crypto natives.

 Q4 Review

 My first 2.5 months at Harmony were all about assessing the status Quo, analyzing the ecosystem for its strengths and weaknesses, and identifying a potential direction where to go from here.
 In terms of Defi, I developed the strategy to funnel returns offered outside of Harmony into our ecosystem.
 In addition, there are two user groups that we can target: